eisenzopf/qsip_specification/qsip_v1.0.md

 ## 7. Media Transport

-QSIP signaling orchestrates media sessions, but the media itself is transported separately, typically leveraging QUIC datagrams or other UDP-based mechanisms.
+QSRP signaling orchestrates media sessions, but the media itself is transported separately, typically leveraging QUIC datagrams or other UDP-based mechanisms.

 ### 7.1.
 Media Encapsulation